 At Leeds, I was exposed to a system that takes its readings very seriously.
 It was both liberating and challenging.
 As a Masters student, we were required to not just read hundreds of pages every week, but, to also ruminate on them.
 I enjoyed this practice very much and it has allowed me to hone my writing and teaching skills in the process.
 We engaged in seminar style discussions with each other and the faculty instead of lecture style classes and found that particularly refreshing and valuable.
 This is a practice that the Indian higher education system should definitely try and emulate.
 In a Masters class, there is a diverse presence of people from all kinds of backgrounds and age groups who have a lot to share.
 Everyone, especially the faculty, can learn a lot from this exchange.

 In India, we overemphasize the faculty-student distinction much more than the necessary.
 In the UK, there is a lot of ease and the faculty make themselves a lot more approachable.
 So yes, the systems are different, but the difference is not daunting.
 If you are considering a LL.M you must be prepared to read and think – habits that can only stand you in good stead.
 Also, a traditional yet innovative university like Leeds takes its dissertation and research very seriously.
 This emphasis on quality has allowed me to make my work comprehensive and publishable.
 A year of studying abroad is necessary for everyone for several reasons.
 It helps you grow as an individual both professionally and personally.
 And while you figure your way out through the lessons, it is extremely important to have a lot of fun as well.
 Immerse yourself in travel, cultural exchange, sports, parties and meaningful conversations.
-You will be surprised at how much you can learn from a mere 5 minute exchange!
+You will be surprised at how much you can learn from a mere five minute exchange!

 How did you manage funding and expenses for the LL.M?
-Are there any scholarships which you would suggest?

 Scholarships for LL.M are quite hard to come by actually.
 There are merit scholarships as well as need based scholarships, but the numbers are limited.
 I was given a partial merit scholarship by the university and the rest of it was paid for by my parents.
 Studying outside the country is an expensive process and I would advise all those who wish to pursue their LL.M to be very judicious in their decision making and take into account all possible scenarios post LL.M.
 There are some competitive scholarships available within and outside the specific universities.
 You can apply for the university scholarships while making your applications.
 If you don’t qualify for the merit scholarship, you may make an application requesting financial needs and stating your reasons for the same.